JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 And later on...

-Have a **markdown editor**, just like: https://github.com/MikeMather/publite.me
+Have a **markdown editor**, just like: https://github.com/MikeMather/publite.me do ?

-> As seen during my [Y2505 SelfhPost](https://jalcocert.github.io/JAlcocerT/selfhosted-apps-may-2025/#publiteme)

 These guys have done it with Python: *which brings comenting working out of the box*